 - Get the basics right.
 It’s too easy to ‘dive in’ to a marketing tactic without having the basics in place.
 You need to know why you get out of bed in the morning to do what you do, and set goals for your business.

 - Get organised and be prepared.
 By planning ahead, you can nail your day-to-day use of social media for business into under 10 minutes.
-Take a look at my resources for social media planning and social media management made simple.
+Take a look at my resources for social media planning.

 - Be realistic.
 You can’t control everything and change is inevitable, but only consult credible sources for information and consider what they mean for your business before you get involved.
 Avoid the ‘chinese whispers’ of advice that do not link to an original source of evidence.